 In this blog post over a year ago I spoke about the digestion and absorption element, so have a read over.
 Today I’d like to explain the gut microbiome in a little more detail, and show how if this goes array can easily cause “IBS”.

 A healthy gut is associated with a diverse and balanced, stable, well-functioning microbial ecosystem within.
-It is now widely understood that disturbance of the complex equilibrium of the gut microbiota is associated with the development of various disorders, including metabolic (like weight gain or weight loss resistant), immunologic, digestive and even psychological/behavioral disorders.
+It is now widely understood that disturbance of the complex equilibrium of the gut microbiota is associated with the development of various disorders, including metabolic (like weight gain or weight loss resistant), immunologic, digestive and even psychological/behavioural disorders.
 Disturbances or imbalances in gut microorganism communities are frequently referred to as “dysbiosis”.

 What is Dysbiosis

-When the body and those pounds of non-human microbes living inside our guts (the gut microbiome), are in harmony, we are in SYMBIOSIS: a balanced, mutually beneficial relationship between us and those several hundred species of alien bugs.
+When the body and those pounds of non-human microbes living inside our guts (the gut microbiome) are in harmony, we are in SYMBIOSIS: a balanced, mutually beneficial relationship between us and those several hundred species of alien bugs.
 The gut, brain, and the rest of the body are in balance – in health, free from disease.
 In return for a pleasant home, these friendly organisms in our guts (often referred to as our old friends) allow us to thrive by:

 But when, as happens too often, the harmonious relationship between the body and the large colony of bacteria, yeasts, viruses, parasites, etc living in our guts becomes out of balance, we are in DYSBIOSIS.